markmiller3/marist-mscs621-2019-MarkMiller/README.md

 ------------------------------------------------------------------
 ## Configurations
 #### The first step in recreating this porject is to setup a the Database on IBM Cloud Cloudant

+***Note: This is only if you want to recreate the project, if you are downloading the provided one you can skip to the deployment section.

 You can follow a guide [here](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-serverless-api-webapp)

 >The guide above will provide a high level overiew of creating the cloudant database, creating the neccessary functions, and creating the api.
 Below is a quick overview of the guide.